q3769/semver-maven-plugin/README.md

 ## Use it...

 *Caution, by default, only the parent project's version is processed.
-Use the* `'-DprocessModule'` *flag if module needs to be processed; that holds true no matter from which directory the plugin command is issued.*
+Use the* `'-DprocessModule'` *flag if module needs to be processed; that holds true no matter from which directory the Maven command is issued.*

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located